Result of Failure to Comply with Securities Registration

-What is the effect of failing to register an offering under Section 5 and failing to perfect an exemption to the registration requirement?
+What is the effect of failing to register an offering or failing to perfect an exemption to registration?

 The result of failing to comply with failing to comply with a relevant exemption can be detrimental to an issuer.
 Rule 508 provides some relief from these effects if an anticipated exemption under Rules 504 - 506 fail because of an insignificant reason.
 That is, the issuer may be able to defend an action for rescission by demonstrating the following: